WebDevJasonCameron/HackerRank-Sandbox/ReadMe.md

 # Hanker Rank Sandbox

+## 2022 07 22 | Python
+Well folks, we've actually added Python to this list of daily work.
+I have been told I need to review the Python I did through college.
+As such, I included Jupyter Notebooks under the Py dir.
+I will probably open another repo just to focus on new things I have yet to work with.
+Still, it is pretty cool to be able to have JS, Java, and Python all in this one sandbox!
+Really cool.

 ## 2022 07 21 | Continue a Challenge
 Yesterday I worked on a problem in which was not able to pass all the tests.
 As such, I decided to copy the files into today's folder (package).
 I would like to see if I can get it to pass today.
 This might be a good candidate for a future video walk through.